fendihalim/fendihalim/cocktail-project/README.md

     6. Result such as number of cocktails, which cocktails, and ingredients to buy

+---
-This is a first step to create a cocktail optimizer.
-The next step will be to web scrape from online liquor store and grocery store to get ingredient prices and implement solver on cloud platform such as heroku.com.
+Note: This is the first version of a cocktail optimizer.
+The next version will be to web scrape from an online liquor store and grocery store to get ingredient prices and implement solver on a cloud platform such as heroku.com.